SunStarSys/www/content/clients/apache.md

 day, spead across two servers.
 Spammers were simply **opting out** of sending messages to apache.org, which was the best anti-spam solution possible.

-Besides the routine chores facing every System Administrator, my other chief accomplishment at The ASF was the creation of the `Apache CMS`.
+Beyond the routine chores facing every System Administrator, my other chief accomplishment at The ASF was the creation of the `Apache CMS`.
 The reasons and rationale behind it are [documented](http://www.apache.org/dev/cms), but it is important to note that this software was rapidly developed over a 3 month period before being pressed into production for the